AvijitShil/BoliGen/README.md

-# 🎤 BoliGen - Next-Gen Multilingual Voice Assistant
+# 🎤 BoliGen - Next-Gen Multilingual AI Voice Assistant

 All API should be added on own, There is instruction how to do it